eldskald/creative-block/README.md

-make build-linux    # Makes a Linux build make build-windows  # Makes a Windows build make build-web      # Makes a Web (HTML5) build
-Makes               # All of the above
+make build-linux    # Makes a Linux build make build-windows  # Makes a Windows build make build-web      # Makes a Web (HTML5) build make                # All of the above
 ```

 It will create a `build` directory and put the binary `app` in there, just run it to play the game.